Frequently Asked Questions

 Adults across Florida can access therapy through secure telehealth sessions, making support convenient, confidential, and tailored to your schedule—wherever you are in the state.

-In-person therapy for children and teens is offered at the Heller Family Grove offices on the Shalom Orlando campus-a warm, safe, and inclusive space in Maitland, Florida.
+In-person therapy for children and teens is offered at either the Heller Family Grove offices on the Shalom Orlando campus in Maitland, Florida OR at my downtown Orlando, Florida location.

 Telehealth is ideal for busy professionals, parents, educators and school leaders who want consistent care without added stress.
 Whether you're navigating anxiety, burnout, trauma, or life transitions, online therapy can be just as effective as in-person sessions- and even more convenient.